byronsha/TinyApp/README.md

 }
 ```

-There's a ton of different things you're allowed to configure here, depending on what packages you want to include in your project.
+There's a ton of different things you're allowed to configure here depending on what packages you want to include in your project.
 This is the most simple version I could come up with.
-Accept that you'll have to just copy/paste this file for a while.
+Accept that you'll have to just copy this file from somewhere for a while.

 ## Create index.html file
-In your root directory, create a file named `index.html`, and copy the following code:
+In your project's root directory, create a file named `index.html`, and copy into it the following code:

 ```
 <!DOCTYPE html>